-Antigone, diary of rituals are site-specific performative and poetic interventions, each lasting from 4 to 12 hrs.
-With them, I marked the land on the final route my father took before his political disappearance.
-Participatory actions also took place as collaborations with the people from the area.
+Antigone, diary of rituals is a project of site-specific and poetic performativities, each lasting from 4 to 12 hrs.
+I marked the land on the final route my father took before his political disappearance.
+Participatory actions took place with the campesinos from the area.

-This project moves away from perspectives of victimization.
-Instead, it delves into notions of self-determination.
-The artworks document my quest through a landscape of non-official history, memory and land.
+The project moves away from perspectives of victimization, and instead, it delves into notions of self-determination.
+These artworks document my quest through a terrain of non-official history, memory, and land.

-Personal acknowledgments: many thanks to Alba Daza, Michael Poetschko and Xi Feng for their editing insights.
-I am especially grateful to the campesinos participants in Lara, Venezuela, for their gracious offer to join me in the performative rituals and interventions.
-Also, my sincere appreciation goes to René Peralta, from El Tocuyo, who coordinated access to the artistic interventions in Lara.
+Acknowledgments: many thanks to Alba Daza, Michael Poetschko and Xi Feng for their editing.
+I am especially grateful to the campesinos in Lara, for their offer to join me in the performative rituals, and to René Peralta, who coordinated access to the sites in Lara.
 For their encouragement and thoughtful advice, many thanks to Michael Bowdidge and Jean Marie Casbarian.
-Also, many thanks to Albeley Rodríguez hosting curator at the MAC, Caracas, Venezuela.
-Finally, I give thanks to everyone who responded to my request for 'Instructions for finding my disappeared father,' 2011-12.
-The works presented here, merge my interpretation of those instructions generously given to me by artists and friends.
+Special thanks to Roraima Ramos production coordinator to the artistic installations at the MAC Caracas, 2014.
+Finally, I give thanks to all who responded to my request for 'Instructions for finding my disappeared father,' 2011-12.
+The works presented here merge my interpretation of those instructions generously given to me by artists and friends.

 White Thread began at the contact house where my father was last seen alive.
-From this point I traced a thread of white oil paint over the concrete bridge that nowadays spans the river my father waded across the night before he encountered the military ambush and was subsequently disappeared.
+From this place, I traced white oil paint the name of my father over the concrete bridge.

-For the ritual Crosses and White Fabric I expected only three men from the village to climb with me to the place of the ambush, clearing the way with their machetes; instead, many more came along.
-I brought a bolt of white fabric of 100 meters long and they brought crosses forged in metal to mark the site and the deaths.
-I asked: “Why have you come here with me?”
+For Crosses and White Fabric I expected only three men from the village to climb with me to the place of the ambush, instead, many more came along.
+I asked: “Why have you come here?”
 One of them said: “Because, we are looking for revolutionaries!”